solaasan/Open-Jellycore/CONTRIBUTING.md

 The rest of the process is fairly straight forward and really pretty simple.
 You just need to open the `Package.swift` file that is found within the folder you just cloned.
 This will open the swift package in Xcode and prepare all of the Swift Packages used by the project.

 ### Improving The Documentation
-Whenever uou make a contribution you should make sure you also are improving the documentation.
+Whenever you make a contribution you should make sure you also are improving the documentation.
 Open Jellycore is almost completely documented using [DocC](https://developer.apple.com/documentation/docc).
 This documentation is then generated and uploaded to the documentation site https://actuallytaylor.github.io/Open-Jellycore/documentation/open_jellycore/.
 When you create new parts of Jellycore be sure to document as you go!

 ## Styleguides
 ### Commit Messages
-Commit messages do not have an particular style.
+Commit messages do not have a particular style.
 Just make sure they make it clear what you changed.

 ## Join The Project Team
 Currently we are not accepting a new lead maintainers for the project.
 But we may be in the future!